A lot or a little?

 "SKYSCRAPER" is the first single from Disney pop-starlet Demi Lovato since they finished a stint in rehab for what they called "emotional and physical issues."
 Using the end of a romantic relationship as a backdrop, the song's lyrics describe picking yourself up after experiencing difficult circumstances: "You can take everything I have, you can break everything I am / Like I'm made of glass, like I'm made of paper / Go on and try to tear me down, I will be rising from the ground like a skyscraper."
 Though one line references bleeding after being cut by broken glass, the song doesn't have any profanity or graphic references to sex and substances.
 Older tweens who can handle sad songs should be fine with this tune.

 Is it any good?

-On this power ballad, Lovato clearly comes out of the gate looking to prove that she's a musical force to be reckoned with, and she succeeds overall.
-Her vocals sound better than they ever have, and though the arrangements don't blow you away, it's still a track that will capture your attention.
+On this power ballad, Lovato clearly comes out of the gate looking to prove that they're a musical force to be reckoned with, and they succeed overall.
+Their vocals sound better than they ever have, and though the arrangements don't blow you away, it's still a track that will capture your attention.

 Families can talk about how the message of getting back up after being knocked down reflects Lovato's personal life and career.

-This is Lovato's first song since completing rehab; how might she be using music to feel better and get back on her feet, both personally and professionally?
+This is Lovato's first song since completing rehab; how might they be using music to feel better and get back on their feet, both personally and professionally?

 What are five things that help to pick up your mood when you're feeling down?